MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal.md

 Incidents are expected to be in one of two states:

 - **Need Action**: Action required by you to resolve the incident.
 - **System Investigating**: Under automatic investigation by the monitoring platform.
-Next steps will be provided if it cannot be automatically resolved.
+Next steps will be provided if it can't be automatically resolved.

 ### Reviewing incidents